euruko/euruko2019.github.io/sponsoring.md

 **Why else aside from the package contents should you sponsor?**
 Are you looking to hire Ruby (and not just Ruby!) developers in your company or initiative?
 Then you've probably looked into hiring a headhunter to find you the talent that you need.
 And you saw how much it costs.
 Most headhunters are looking for half a years' salary!
-By sponsoring EuRuKo, you're not only investing a fraction of the price of a headhunter, but you're getting to meet enthusiastic devel- opers in the flesh, and by the numbers!
+By sponsoring EuRuKo, you're not only investing a fraction of the price of a headhunter, but you're getting to meet enthusiastic developers in the flesh, and by the numbers!
-The above goes without saying how you'd be contribute to a lively Ruby community from around Europe (and the world)!
+The above goes without saying how you'd contribute to a lively Ruby community from around Europe (and the world)!

 ### Sponsoring Packages